-Grace and Holy Trinity Church will elect five new members to the Vestry at the annual meeting on February 21, 2021.
-Please review the candidates bios below.
-For more information, contact any member of the Nominating Committee (Vestry class of 2021).
+Grace and Holy Trinity Church will elect four new members to the Vestry at the annual meeting on February 6, 2022.
+Please review the bio of each candidate.
+For more information, contact any member of the Nominating Committee (Vestry class of 2022).

 Mary Ann Blankenship

 Last year, Mary Ann was elected to the Vestry where she served for one year filling an unexpired term.
 During 2021, she fully and prayerfully participated in every Vestry meeting as the group set direction for the church, dealt with physical and fiscal issues, responded to the ever-changing pandemic, and helped support Duane’s first year as our rector.
 Mary Ann helped the Vestry understand our restricted funds by doing research in Vestry minutes and creating a document summarizing those funds’ histories and uses.